eoinbreen/Random-Beer-App/README.md

 - Attempted to add image of each beer bottle to the front end, continuing to work on this.

 - Add more to the database as it is very small now.

+- Add to the API with more features, eg. getbeerbyname